theemadnes/gke-whereami/README.md

 ### gRPC support

+All of the prior examples for `whereami` are based on its default operating mode of using [Flask](https://flask.palletsprojects.com/en/1.1.x/) as its server.
+The following section details how `whereami` can be configured to use [gRPC](https://grpc.io/) instead.

-By enabling a feature flag in the `whereami` configmap, `whereami` can be interacted with using [gRPC](https://grpc.io/), with support for the gRPC [health check protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
+By enabling a feature flag in the `whereami` configmap (see [here](k8s-grpc/configmap.yaml), [here](k8s-grpc/deployment.yaml) and [here](k8s-grpc/service.yaml)), `whereami` can be interacted with using [gRPC](https://grpc.io/), with support for the gRPC [health check protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
 The examples below leverage [grpcurl](https://github.com/fullstorydev/grpcurl), and assume you've already deployed a GKE cluster.

-> Note: because gRPC is used as the protocol, the output of `whereami-grpc`, when using gRPC, will omit any `header` fields *and* the service listens on port `9090`
+> Note: because gRPC is used as the protocol, the `whereami-grpc` reponse will omit any `header` fields *and* listens on port `9090` instead of port `8080`

 #### Step 1 - Deploy the whereami-grpc backend